November 9, 2020

 white vinegar (applied to the cloth) + Microfiber Cleaning Cloth.
 If you’re wondering if this will rust your appliances, I have not seen any evidence of this, but of course if you aren’t comfortable with it, try another method.

-All-Purpose Spray (applied to the cloth) + Microfiber polishing cloth – I love this spray for cleaning just about any surface.
+Multi-Surface Cleaning Concentrate (applied to the cloth) + Microfiber polishing cloth – I love this spray for cleaning just about any surface.
 If you want to try a spray cleaner that isn’t a DIY, you’ll love it!
 It smells amazing!

 Other methods to try: